raulcf/raulcf.github.io/log.md

+- Jul'25.
+Gave an overview talk on Data Ecology at UChicago CS's summer school.
+- Jun'25.
+Co-organized, with Eugene Wu, a panel on "What is next for academic database management?" at SIGMOD'25.
 - Jun'25.
 Participated in NSF Panel Review
 - May'25.
 Hosted Professor Ethan Zuckerman as part of our Data Ecology Speaker Series.